1nimajneb/1nimajneb.github.io/_posts/2023-09-21-basic-post.md

 *   This project is important is important to me because of the potential impact it will have on my new job.
 I think this course will greatly accelerate my advancement at my job.

-Specific and measurable goals (learning objectives):
+Specific and measurable goals (learning objectives & time required):

-*   Learn to provision/deploy development/test/production servers
+*   Learn to provision/deploy development/test/production servers (5 weeks)
-*   Build an Ansible server and deploy configuration to clients
+*   Build an Ansible server and deploy configuration to clients (2 week)
-*   Automate tedious tasks
+*   Automate tedious tasks (2 weeks)
-*   Communicate with remote servers
+*   Communicate with remote servers (1 week)
-*   Troubleshoot Ansible issues
+*   Troubleshoot Ansible issues (1 week)

 Risks to project completion, including: